AberdeenPHP/triviabot/README.md

 ###Database setup.

-In the vendor/btk/triviabot/ folder there is a triviabot.sql file that you can import into your database to set up your tables for the bot.
+In the vendor/btk/triviabot/ folder there is a triviabot.sql file that you can import into your database to set up your tables for the bot properly.

+###Loading Questions

+Question files should be placed in the questions folder.
+An example question file is included for reference.
+To load this in the bot type the command `!trivia load example.txt` in your slack trivia channel.
+You should receive a response from the bot saying your file is loaded.
+Loading large files may require your PHP max_execution_time is set to a larger number, 30 seconds is the default.
+A value of 300 allowed me to load a 350,000 question strong file.